digital-land-attic/project/projects/vistas/index.md

 status: To explore
 characteristics:
     identifier: vistas
-    typology:
-    data provider and maintainer:
 ---

+We are collecting and publishing data on planning policies and decisions.
+One dataset that we’re currently working on is vistas.